-John Wingerter is the Director of Development and Strategic Partnerships for the Council on Aging.
-In this position, John coordinates the fundraising efforts of the organization and helps to strengthen relationships with other agencies working in the field of older adult services.
-He has over 30 years of experience in the field of health insurance and employee benefits.
+My name is John Wingerter.
+I am the Director of Development and Strategic Partnerships for the Council on Aging.
+In this position, I coordinate the fundraising efforts of the organization and help to strengthen relationships with other agencies working in the field of older adult services.
+I have over 30 years of experience in the field of health insurance and employee benefits.

 Fun Fact: I worked in Latin America for 12 years before becoming involved with employee benefits and health insurance.